A JANE Choose-Your-Own-Adventure (Or, How to Decide What to Read and Watch)

 By Kaylee Tock

-Note from Read & Run Chicago: In September 2024, Read & Run Chicago is hosting a 4-mile Running Tour of Jane, the famous underground abortion service that served women from 1969-1973.
+Note from Read & Run Chicago: In September 2024, Read & Run Chicago is hosted a 4-mile Running Tour of Jane, the famous underground abortion service that served women from 1969-1973.
 Guide Kaylee Tock developed her route inspired by several media, including The Story of Jane: The Legendary Underground Feminist Abortion Service by Laura Kaplan.
-As this event is a running tour, no prior reading is required, but readers & runners are invited to continue learning via the texts inspiring the route.
+As this event was a running tour, no prior reading was required, but readers & runners were invited to continue learning via the texts inspiring the route.

 Over the years, the Jane’s story has been retold in a few major ways: literary nonfiction, academic articles, a novel, a Women Make Movies documentary (1996), an HBO documentary, and even a 2022 movie with Elizabeth Banks and Sigourney Weaver*.
 Let’s whittle down the (easily available) options: